 Also Read: How to Install Metasploit Framework on Linux via Terminal

-To enable the monitor using the iwconfig command, then type the commands in the following sequence.
+command, type the commands in the following sequence:

 $ sudo ifconfig [INTERFACE] down